 Visit these eight spots in Gallup and Grants for Route 66 lore and a dive into the trading post scene.
 The area is responsible for 70 percent of the authentic Native American art sold internationally.

 See the best eras of the Southwest brought back to life from Native American lore to Route 66.
 Don't miss Standin' on the Corner [of Winslow, Ariz.]
 Park.
-You'll find that Winslow is a real renaissance town.
+Winslow is truly a renaissance town.

 It's as deep as a 60-story building and as wide as 20 football fields.
 Don't miss this popular meteorite impact site, located on I-40, 35 miles east of Flagstaff.